Vitrification

 ICSI

 Intra cytoplasmic sperm injection (ICSI) is a procedure used to inject a single sperm into an egg.
-Normally this procedure is only used for patients that have poor sperm quality and where we suspect that sperm may not be able to fertilize eggs on their own.
+Normally this procedure is only used for patients that have poor sperm quality and when we suspect that sperm may not be able to fertilize eggs on their own.
 However, due to the hardening of the zona that occurs with vitrification, all vitrified eggs are fertilized using the ICSI procedure.
 The changes in the zona prevent sperm from penetrating in the normal way, and each egg has to be individually injected with a single sperm.